c3g/monitor/README.md

 seems that some of his processing relies on this monitor for complementary steps, notably MultiQC and reporting emails.
 They are part of WatchCheckpoints workflow in monitor.nf that manages the interface between Haig's stuff and this monitor.
-It uses to run from the main branch of the repo, under the bravolims user, but it hasn't been restarted since the last Abacus outages (2023/07/08 & 2023/08/05).
+It used to run from the main branch of the repo, under the bravolims user, but it hasn't been restarted since the last Abacus outages (2023/07/08 & 2023/08/05).